-- Light blue/white striped oxford shirt (long or short sleeved) bearing the school insignia - Royal knit polo shirt bearing the school insignia - Gray or royal dri-fit polo shirt bearing the school insignia - Khaki pants (pleated or flat front/poly cotton or performance) - Striped uniform MCPS tie or bow tie - Belts are required. - Shorts may not be worn at any time.
+- Light blue/white striped oxford shirt (long or short sleeved) bearing the school insignia - Royal knit polo shirt bearing the school insignia - Gray or royal dri-fit polo shirt bearing the school insignia - Khaki pants (pleated or flat front/poly cotton or performance).
+Skinny fit or denim pants are not allowed. - Striped uniform MCPS tie or bow tie - Belts are required.

+• Shorts may not be worn at any time.